 Germaine was a significant advocate of the integration of Spain and her pardon was one of the first documents issued in Castilian Spanish rather than Catalan.
 Also, the establishment of her court in Valencia is seen as the beginning of the demise of the use of the Catalan language there.
 The noble classes began to favor speaking Spanish to maintain Germaine’s esteem.

-After the end of the struggles in Valencia, King Charles was preparing to go to war in France.
+After the end of the struggles in Valencia, King Charles prepared to go to war in France.
 John pawned Germaine’s jewels, silver utensils and gold to raise funds.
-After King Charles victory at Pavia in early 1525, John was put in charge of the most valuable prisoner of the battle, King François I of France.
+After King Charles’ victory at Pavia in early 1525, he put John in charge of the most valuable prisoner of the battle, King François I of France.
 John brought the king back to be held near Valencia at the end of June.
-John then suddenly became extremely ill and was suffering greatly.
+John then suddenly became extremely ill and greaty suffered.
 King François offered the services of his personal physician but John died on July 5 in Valencia.

 Germaine was widowed again but not for long.
 On August 1, 1526, King Charles arranged for Germaine to marry Ferdinand of Aragon, Duke of Calabria and Apulia.
 He was a cousin of Germaine’s first husband and the son of King Frederick of Naples who had been deposed during the Italian Wars.
 Ferdinand, Duke of Calabria had been taken prisoner and brought to Barcelona after his father lost the throne where he gained King Ferdinand’s friendship.

 Germaine and Ferdinand continued as viceroys of Valencia.
 They were notable patrons of the arts and music and presided over a cultural court that rivaled those of the Italian Renaissance.
 Germaine continued to encourage the slow integration of Valencia with Castilian dominated Spain.
 She died in Liria in 1538.
-As she requested, her remains were buried in the monastery of San Miguel de los Reyes which had been constructed upon her orders.
+At her request, her remains were buried in the monastery of San Miguel de los Reyes which had been constructed upon her orders.